Tallivm/brain2music/README.md

 # brain2music
-A Python and SD pipeline to convert EEG data to music in real time
+A Python and SD pipeline to convert EEG data to music in real time while keeping as much original brain wave features as possible.

+This is not one of those projects where AI guesses your mood and writes a pop-song for it.
+Stable Diffusion was only used to make the generated sound somewhat more pleasant to the ear.

+The pipeline works with the Unicorn Hybrid Black EEG headset (by g.tec).

 ## Pipeline Overview